dpacassi/UltimateDrupalReference/README.md

 - [Communities](#communities)
 - [Credits](#credits)
 - [License](#license)

+## Evaluate Drupal projects without installing Drupal
+Do you just want to catch a *quick glimpse* about a specific Drupal distribution, module or theme?
+Are you currently on another machine than on your development machine?
+Try [simplytest.me](https://simplytest.me/) then!
+No need to install Drupal locally just for evaluation!

 ## Local environment
 In order to be able to run Drupal on your machine, you need a webserver with PHP and a SQL database server.